Table of Contents

 No one knows the exact reason for meth addiction.
-As a result, researchers believe that there is a combination of factors that cause a person to abuse meth and other hard drugs.
+As a result, researchers believe that there is a combination of factors that cause methamphetamine use disorder and other hard drugs.
 Some of these factors include genetics, environmental factors, psychological, and biological factors.

-One of the main catalysts to abusing substances is mental illness.
-Thus, one of the main psychological factors that can cause a person to develop a meth addiction is struggling with a mental illness such as depression or anxiety that makes a person feel the need to use meth to cope.
+One of the main catalysts for abusing substances is mental health issues.
+Thus, one of the main psychological factors that can cause a person to develop an addiction to drug use is struggling with behavioral health issues such as depression or anxiety that make a person feel the need to use meth to cope.
 Co-occurring disorders (addiction occurring alongside other mental health disorders) are common in people with drug addictions.

-Once an individual starts using meth, it doesn’t take that long before that person starts becoming dependent on meth to function.
+Once an individual starts using meth, it doesn’t take that long before that person starts developing methamphetamine addiction to function.
 Once an individual develops meth dependency, he or she can’t minimize or discontinue his or her use of meth without feeling withdrawal symptoms.
 As a result, such a person usually continues to abuse more and more meth until he or she starts experiencing chemical changes in his or her brain.
-Once individuals develop chemical changes in their brains due to meth us, those people have officially developed meth addictions.
+Once individuals develop chemical changes in their brains due to meth, those people have officially developed meth addictions.